making/lift-and-shift-workshop/step-02.md

 EOF
 ```

-Create a script to compose `uaa.yml` and embbed it in the war file:
+Create a script to compose `uaa.yml` and embbed it in the war file.
+Change `route` according to your environment :

 ```bash
 cat <<EOF > embbed-manifest.sh